 How it all began:

-Elizabeth: “He has this wonder and awe for life.”
+Elizabeth: “he has this wonder and awe for life.”

-Archer: “We will build a dynasty.”
+Archer: “we will build a dynasty.”

 First Impressions